lesonhai0339/VRemoteDesktop/README.md

 Clipboard Sync: Copy clipboard content between the controller and controlled machine in both directions.

-⚙️ Requirements
+<b>⚙️ Requirements</b>

 A public IP server is required to run the relay server (VRemoteServer).

-🚀 How to Use
+<b>🚀 How to Use</b>

 Enter the ID and Password of the target machine to initiate a connection.

-💡 Try It Out
+<b>💡 Try It Out</b>

 You can download the application from the link below, extract it, and run VRemoteClient.exe to try it out:

 🔗 [Download VRemoteClient](https://drive.google.com/file/d/1zyVv87PBTBU6DXZ_wslZ9t6q5wiV1TxU/view?usp=sharing)

-⚠️ Note: You need at least two computers running the application to establish a remote control session.
+You need at least two computers running the application to establish a remote control session.

-🧪 Development Status

-🚧 The application is still under development, so there may be bugs or missing features.
+<b>⚠️ Note:</b>  The application is still under development, so there may be bugs or missing features.
 Feedback and contributions are welcome!